 - What features should I look for if I decide to purchase a monitoring service?

 - Do I need to purchase identity theft insurance?

 - Are there steps I can take to reduce my risk of identity theft?

 Hardly a day goes by without hearing about someone becoming a victim of identity theft or learning about another data breach.
 The exposure of Social Security numbers (SSNs) and other personal information can increase consumers’ susceptibility to identity theft.

 Faced with these alarming statistics, many consumers have turned to identity theft or credit monitoring services for protection.
 Identity theft monitoring services may sound like a good way to protect your good credit and your good name.
 However, some of these services are overpriced and are not worth the money that they cost.
-Some companies have engaged in misleading or deceptive advertising practices.
-Federal regulators have punished several leading providers of these services for engaging in deceptive marketing practices.

 How effective are these services in protecting consumers from identity theft?
 Do their costs justify the protection provided?
 Are there effective alternatives available to consumers at lower cost?
 This fact sheet examines these issues and more.